HRPP Manual Section 4-3

-Investigators should contact the Institutional Review Board (IRB) office with any questions regarding whether an activity constitutes research and/or a clinical investigation involving human subjects.
-The investigators will be asked to submit a new study submission including the HRP-512 - Template - Determination of Human Subject Research through the MSU IRB online system.
-See Human Research Protection Program (HRPP) Manual 3-1 “MSU Human Research Protection Program Plan” for a description of the MSU IRB online system.
+Investigators should contact the Michigan State University (MSU) Human Research Protection Program (HRPP) with any questions regarding whether an activity constitutes research and/or a clinical investigation involving human subjects.
+For an official determination as to whether an activity meets the definition of research and/or clinical investigation with human subjects, investigators must submit a new study submission including the HRP-512 - Template – Not Human Research Determination through the MSU IRB online system.
+See Human Research Protection Program (HRPP) Manual 3-1 “MSU Human Research Protection Program” for a description of the MSU IRB online system.
+Once submitted the study will be assigned to an HRPP manager or staff depending on workload.
+The application should include funding information, a list of data variables or data extraction sheet or form, and any study specific materials, as applicable.

-HRPP staff will determine whether the activity meets the definition of human subject research based on federal regulatory definitions, 45 CFR 46.102, 21 CFR 50, or 21 CFR 56.
-The Compliance office will be consulted when there are questions about the applicability of 21 CFR 50 or 21 CFR 56.
+HRPP staff will determine whether the activity meets the definition of human subject research and/or clinical investigation based on federal regulatory definitions, 45 CFR 46.102, 21 CFR 50, or 21 CFR 56.

-Ancillary reviewers are assigned to studies that may require additional MSU or other institutional reviews (e.g. hospital partners, biosafety review, raffle or drawings), that may utilize MSU resources (e.g. MSU Radiology), or that may be subject to additional federal requirements (e.g. Compliance office for U.S. Food and Drug Administration requirements, protected health information).
-The ancillary reviewer(s) is assigned to the study by the IRB coordinator.
+Ancillary reviewers are assigned to submissions that may require additional MSU or other institutional reviews (e.g., biosafety review), that may utilize MSU resources, or that may be subject to additional federal requirements (e.g., Compliance office for U.S. Food and Drug Administration requirements or other regulations that are in addition to IRB regulations such as the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA) or general data protection regulations).
+The ancillary reviewer(s) is assigned to the study by the HRPP staff.
 Depending on the ancillary review type and need, a response may be needed from the ancillary reviewer before a determination letter can be released.

-The HRPP staff, IRB chair, or designated reviewer will also utilize the procedure described above when processing submissions to the IRB to determine whether the activity requires IRB review, although HRP-512 - Template - Determination of Human Subject Research form may not be needed if sufficient information is provided in the submitted IRB submission.
+The HRPP staff, IRB chair, or IRB designated reviewer will also utilize the procedure described above when processing submissions to the IRB to determine whether the activity requires IRB review, although the HRP-512 - Template – Not Human Research Determination may not be needed if sufficient information is provided in the IRB submission.

 In some instances, sponsors or other entities or individuals may require IRB review and approval, even when the activity does not meet the definition of human subject research.
 In those instances, IRB review and approval will be required and the activity will be subject to HRPP Manual Section 4-1 “Applicability.”

-The records (e.g., form, correspondence, initial submission, determinations) will be maintained for a minimum of three years.
-The correspondence should include the description of the activity provided by the investigator and the HRPP staff, the IRB chair, or IRB member’s written response.
+The records (e.g., form, correspondence, initial submission, determinations) will be maintained for a minimum of three years from the date of the not human research and/or clinical investigation determination.
+The records should include a description of the activity provided by the investigator and the HRPP staff, the IRB chair, or IRB member’s written response.

 Definitions and Evaluation Criteria: Common Rule